IgnaceMaes/MaterialSkin/README.md

 **1. Add the library to your project**

+**working on this part**

-  You can do this on multiple ways.
+  ~~You can do this on multiple ways.
 The easiest way would be adding the [NuGet Package](https://www.nuget.org/packages/MaterialSkin/).
 Right click on your project and click 'Manage NuGet Packages...'.
 Search for 'MaterialSkin' and click on install.
 Once installed the library will be included in your project references.
-(Or install it through the package manager console: PM> Install-Package MaterialSkin)
+(Or install it through the package manager console: PM> Install-Package MaterialSkin)~~

 Another way of doing this step would be cloning the project from GitHub, compiling the library yourself and adding it as a reference.